Why Are Dogs’ Noses Wet? Facts & Benefits

 - Loss of appetite

-If you notice these things, get your pet to the vet, especially if they’re a puppy or a toy breed.
-Bear in mind that many of these illnesses are highly contagious and can spread quickly, even to the other animals in the clinic’s waiting room.
+If you notice any of these signs, get your pet to the vet without much delay.
+Bear in mind that many of these illnesses can be contagious and can spread quickly, even to the other animals in the clinic’s waiting room.

-It’s largely a myth that a dry nose is a sign of trouble in a dog.
+It’s not always true that a dry nose is a certain sign of health trouble in a dog.
 Some pups have a dry nose most of the time.
 However, it is a red flag if the nose leather is cracked or bleeding.
-It’s worth a trip to the vet if you see other symptoms.
+It’s worth a trip to the vet if you see other signs.
+Some of the causes for a dry nose in dogs may be due to their individual anatomy, particularly in certain breeds.
+If your dog’s nose is not usually dry, that warrants a check with the vet.

 The good news is that dogs aren’t the best when it comes to hiding it when they’re sick.
 That’s a stark contrast to our feline friends, which will conceal any issues until they don’t have the energy to keep up the ruse.